ELGAS Knowledge Hub

 Water quality—that is, the hardness of water determined by present minerals (dissolved calcium and magnesium)—can affect your gas hot water system lifespan.

-When the unit processes hard water 24/7, it may lead to scale formation and corrosion in your water pipeline and heat exchanger, reducing the tank’s lifespan.
+When the unit processes hard water 24/7, it may lead to scale formation and corrosion in your water pipeline and heat exchanger, reducing the gas hot water tank’s lifespan.

 You can extend the gas hot water system life by more frequent maintenance to counteract this.